wellesley-cs230/wellesley-cs230.github.io/hw2.md

 ## Check if your code passes our basic tests (optional)

 Use the code below to test your implementation.
+To do this, create a new class, `FunWithStringsTest.java`, and replace its content with the code below.
+After compiling all of your code, write click on the class in the project viewer, and select "Test All."

 `FunWithStringsTest.java`:
 ```java